chrisbao/MSFin/README.md

    - Click add and edit the destination form.

-   - Select the excel file hosts the source points and select one source point just created.
+   - Select the Excel file hosts the source points and select one source point just created.

      ![](Images/fileexplorer.png)